awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

 ### Metrics Are Missing<a name="CloudWatch-Agent-troubleshooting-Cloudformation-missing-metrics"></a>

 If you do not see metrics that you expect to see after installing or updating the agent, confirm that the agent is configured to collect that metric\.
-To do this, check the `amazon-cloudwatch-agent.json` file to make sure the metric you want is listed, and that you are looking in the correct metric namespace\.
+To do this, check the `amazon-cloudwatch-agent.json` file to make sure that the metric is listed, and that you are looking in the correct metric namespace\.
 For more information, see [CloudWatch Agent Files and Locations](troubleshooting-CloudWatch-Agent.md#CloudWatch-Agent-files-and-locations)\.